gao666999/SSBONDPredict/PreDisulfideBond/README.md

 ### Requirement
-The program is implemented with Python 2.7, not compatible with Python 3 yet. tensorflow 1.10.0,and the following packages,"chardet, pandas, rmsd, Biopython, and openpyxl"
+The program is implemented with Python 2.7, not compatible with Python 3 yet.
+The program was developed with "tensorflow 1.10.0", and it is made compatible with newer versions of tensorflow 1.x.
+The compatibility with tensorflow 2.x is not tested yet.

+The following packages are required: "chardet, pandas, rmsd, Biopython, and openpyxl"
 ```
 pip install chardet
 pip install pandas